vercel/next.js/docs/api-reference/next.config.js/disabling-x-powered-by.md

 ---
-description: Next.js will add `x-powered-by` header by default.
+description: Next.js will add the `x-powered-by` header by default.
 Learn to opt-out of it here.
 ---

 # Disabling x-powered-by